2021-2022 Undergraduate Catalog

 East Tennessee State University is governed by its Board of Trustees.
 Since opening in 1911 as a two-year normal school educating teachers, ETSU has grown into a major, diversified university.
 It serves more than 13,000 students, many of them from the Tri-Cities Tennessee/Virginia region and surrounding areas.
 Students from all 50 states and from numerous other countries also attend ETSU.

-ETSU is comprised of 11 colleges and schools: College of Arts and Sciences, College of Business and Technology, College of Clinical and Rehabilitative Health Sciences, Clemmer College, Honors College, James H. Quillen College of Medicine, College of Nursing, Bill Gatton College of Pharmacy, College of Public Health, School of Continuing Studies and Academic Outreach, and School of Graduate Studies.
+ETSU is comprised of 11 colleges and schools: College of Arts and Sciences, College of Business and Technology, College of Clinical and Rehabilitative Health Sciences, Clemmer College, Honors College, James H. Quillen College of Medicine, College of Nursing, Bill Gatton College of Pharmacy, College of Public Health, and College of Graduate and Continuing Studies.

 ETSU nurtures an educational environment which respects individuality and stimulates creativity.
 It expands educational opportunities for all who desire and need university preparation while maintaining a setting conducive to intellectual curiosity that produces an enjoyable campus life.